IVLIVS-III/dart_python_ffi/README.md

   Flutter project.
     - Must be installed as an ordinary dependency in your Flutter project.
-- [`python_ffi_dart`](./packages/python_ffi_dart/README.md): A Python-FFI for Dart, intended for dart-only applications outside of a Flutter project.
+- [`python_ffi_dart`](./packages/python_ffi_dart/README.md): A Python-FFI for Dart, intended for Dart-only applications outside of a Flutter project.
     - Must be installed as an ordinary dependency in your Dart project.

 ### Adding Python modules